Alfriston, East Sussex

 HERITAGE HIGHLIGHTS: A plethora of historic buildings in a lovely village setting.
 14th century Clergy House demands a visit.

-The other inn is the Star Inn, an attractive building which may date to 1345.
+Another popular inn is the Star, an attractive building which may date to 1345.
 The Star (known as the Star of Bethlehem until the early 16th century) was built by the monks of Battle Abbey as a stopover place for pilgrims on their way to the shrine of St Richard at Chichester.
 In the bar is a 'sanctuary post' which offered the protection of sanctuary to fugitives friom the law.

 Also in Alfriston is the English Wine Centre, a museum of the vintner's craft in England, housed in a historic thatched building.

 And while visiting Alfriston, pop into the parish church of St Andrews.
 This lovely old building has been called The Cathedral of the Downs.
 It was built around 1360 in a cruciform shape topped by a central tower and slender spire.

 An interesting Alfriston custom which has only recently died out is to bury local shepherds with a clump of sheep wool in their hand.
 The wool was supposed to signify to gatekeepers in heaven that the dead man's poor record of church attendance was due to his obligation to his flock!

 The South Downs Way National Trail runs directly through Alfriston on its way betwen Winchester and Eastbourne.
 Located on the trail, just west of the village, is Long Burgh Barrow, a Neolithic long barrow thought to have been erected between 3400 and 2400 BCE.
 At 56m, it is one of the longest prehistoric burial mounds in Sussex.

 Alfriston is just signposted from the A27 about four miles west of Polegate.
 There is a paid parking area on North Street, on your left just as you enter the village, and a short-term free parking area a hundred yards further on, to your right.